Some People Think the Internet is Broken. Can Google Help Kids Fix It?

 The net may be damaged.

-On one hand, we’ve instantaneous get admission to a wealth of records, pals, and leisure.
-But then again, we are swimming in a sea of doubtful content material, shady characters, and systems which are continuously gambling whack-a-mole towards offensive postings.
+On one hand, we’ve instantly admitted to a wealth of records, pals, and leisure.
+But then again, we are swimming in a sea of doubtful content material, shady characters, and systems that continuously gamble whack-a-mole toward offensive postings.

 This is specifically problematic for the youngest users–internet-enabled youngsters being raised by using dial-up parents.
-In an attempt to help children be empowered and informed customers online, educators and businesses across u.
-S . (and globe) were selling online protection, digital citizenship, and media literacy applications.
+In an attempt to help children be empowered and informed customers online, educators and businesses across.
+S . (and globe) sold online protection, digital citizenship, and media literacy applications.

-Now Google is stepping up with its “Be Internet Awesome” campaign, which incorporates an array of resources and a corresponding video game.
+Now Google is stepping up with its “Be Internet Awesome” campaign, which incorporates various resources and a corresponding video game.

-The trouble with applications promoting online safety and digital citizenship is they can from time to time fall into the “devour your broccoli” or stranger/danger camp, which may also restrict their effectiveness and buy-in.
-Google and others need to stroll a pleasant stability between promoting the blessings of an interconnected international network and also making customers aware of the dangers.
-The “Be Internet Awesome” bridges this duality with the aid of focusing on a holistic virtual citizen–a balance between defensive skills and being properly informed and engaged.
+The trouble with applications promoting online safety and digital citizenship is that they can occasionally fall into the “devour your broccoli” or stranger/danger camp, which may also restrict their effectiveness and buy-in.
+Google and others need to maintain a pleasant balance between promoting the blessings of an interconnected international network and making customers aware of the dangers.
+The “Be Internet Awesome” bridges this duality by focusing on a holistic virtual citizen–a balance between defensive skills and being properly informed and engaged.

-The unfastened Be Internet Awesome sources are designed to teach kids approximately issues together with protective passwords, now not falling for fake news or scams, and being type online.
-For both the curriculum and the corresponding recreation, youngsters undergo a selection position-playing sports and quizzes.
-The resources have been designed with the assist of educators and leading online safety groups, inclusive of ConnectSafely, iKeepSafe, and the Family Online Safety Institute.
+The unfastened Be Internet Awesome sources are designed to teach kids about issues together with protective passwords, now not falling for fake news or scams and being typed online.
+Youngsters undergo a selection of position-playing sports and quizzes for the curriculum and the corresponding recreation.
+The resources have been designed with the assistance of educators and leading online safety groups, including ConnectSafely, iKeepSafe, and the Family Online Safety Institute.

 Be Internet Awesome specializes in five key lessons to help children with a bit of luck navigate the web International: